Rumsfeld Doctrine

-The early phases of the Afghanistan and Iraq wars are considered the two closest implementations of this doctrine.
+The early phases of the wars in Afghanistan and Iraq are considered the two closest implementations of this doctrine.

-Responses
+Response

-Opponents argue that the doctrine entails a heavy reliance on air strikes to replace a lack of ground forces.
-Beginning with Saddam Hussein, there were at least 50 air strikes aimed at decapitating the Iraqi leadership.
+Opponents argue that the doctrine entails a heavy reliance on airstrikes to replace a lack of ground forces.
+Beginning with Saddam Hussein, there were at least 50 airstrikes aimed at decapitating the Iraqi government.
 Not a single one was successful.
 However, there were extensive civilian casualties.
-This was coined the Shock and awe military campaign.
+This was coined the "shock and awe" military campaign.

 Opponents also claim that without ground troops to secure the border, top Ba'athist regime members fled the country with vast Iraqi funds and foreign insurgents moved into the country.
 There were not enough troops to defend the Iraqi border from foreign-backed insurgents.

 They also claim that without sufficient troops the country could not be pacified.
-Without sufficient troops to guard the Iraqi military infrastructure, large amounts of munitions were looted.
-This has led to the current problem of insurgents and their improvised explosive devices (IED)s.
-Thomas L. Friedman of the New York Times has referred to the Rumsfeld Doctrine as one of "just enough troops to lose".
+Without sufficient troops to guard Iraqi military infrastructure, large amounts of munitions were looted.
+This has led to the current problem of insurgents and their improvised explosive devices (IEDs).
+Thomas Friedman of The New York Times has referred to the Rumsfeld Doctrine as one of "just enough troops to lose".

 That said, the war plan for the Iraq War led to a quick and decisive victory over one of the region's largest and best equipped military forces.
-Using tactics honed from those used during first Gulf War, the Balkans and Afghanistan, the U.S. led coalition's integrated forces strategy overwhelmed the Iraqi defenses using rapid deployment and engagement of military "power" rather than overwhelming them with overwhelming forces, or overwhelming numbers.
+Using tactics honed from those used during the Gulf War, the Balkans, and Afghanistan, the U.S.-led coalition's integrated forces strategy overwhelmed the Iraqi defenses using rapid deployment and engagement of military "power" rather than overwhelming them with overwhelming forces, or overwhelming numbers.